Business Management

 Internships

-The 4+1 Master of Education (M.Ed.) program is designed for students who are interested in pursuing a Master of Education while completing the Bachelor of Business Administration (B.B.A.) in Business Management program requirements.
-After completion of the programs, students earn a B.B.A. degree and an M.Ed. in Business, Computer & Information Technology Education (BCITE) or Marketing Education (ME), and a Commonwealth of Pennsylvania Instructional I Teaching Certificate in BCITE or ME.
-There is an application process.
-The deadline to apply is June 15th for fall admittance.
-Learn more about 4+1 Program in Career and Technical Education.
+The 4+1 Master of Education (MEd) program is designed for students who are interested in pursuing a Master of Education while completing the Bachelor of Business Administration (BBA) in Business Management program requirements.
+After completion of the programs, students earn a BBA degree and an MEd in Business, Computer and Information Technology Education (BCITE) or Marketing Education (ME), and a Commonwealth of Pennsylvania Instructional I Teaching Certificate in BCITE or ME.
+Learn more about the application process and deadlines for the 4+1 program in Career and Technical Education.

 College of Education and Human Development